3gis/Blockchain/README.md

 This is my iteration of simulation of a blockchain.

 ## What does the program do?
-- Creates 1000 random users with random balances (0-500)
+- Creates 1000 random users with random balances (1-200)
-- Creates 10000 transactions between the random users (users are picked randomly), the transaction might be correct and incorrect.
+- Creates 10000 transactions between the random users (users are picked randomly), the transaction might be correct and incorrect ( 0<=transaction sum<=500 ).
 - Picks 100 transaction out of the 10000 transaction pool.
 - Finds a new block for the blockchain.
 - Puts the picked 100 transactions into the new block.